John Doolittle: Political positions and actions

 In his first years in Congress, Doolittle was a member of the group known as the Gang of Seven, which had a role in exposing the House banking scandal.

 Doolittle is a staunch conservative.
 According to the Associated Press, "Doolittle is a generally loyal supporter of the Bush administration—though like many House Republicans he opposes Bush's support for an immigration guest worker program."
 He is in favor of partial privatization of Social Security, saying he would like to see people "gain ownership over their own funds".
 He opposes gun control and abortion rights.

-After the Republican Study Committee had its funding yanked in 1995, Doolittle helped revive it as the "Conservative Action Team."
+After the Republican Study Committee had its funding removed in 1995, Doolittle helped revive it as the "Conservative Action Team."
 He alternated the chairmanship with Dan Burton of Indiana, Sam Johnson of Texas, and Ernest Istook of Oklahoma until 1999.

 In November 1997, Doolittle was one of eighteen Republicans in the House to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Bill Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Doolitte voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Doolittle voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the needed majority of votes to be adopted).

 In January 2006, an opinion piece published in The Union newspaper, of Grass Valley, California, quoted Doolittle as saying that "A liberal front is underway to find God and all things pertaining to him unconstitutional."

 In February 2006, Doolittle was praised by the El Dorado Irrigation District for his assistance in obtaining federal funds for hydroelectric power projects.